emilyyiip/outages/README.md

 - `OUTAGE.DURATION`: duration of outage in minutes

 - `CUSTOMERS.AFFECTED`: number of customers affected by the outage event

+- `RED.PRICE`: monthly electricity price in the residential sector (cents/kilowatt-hour)

+- `DEMAND.LOSS.MW`: amount of peak demand lost during an outage event (in Megawatt)

 ## Data Cleaning and Exploratory Analysis